The Ageless Baby Boomer!

 You drop something and immediately declare, “I must be getting old.”
 Young people drop things all the time and don’t imagine they are getting old.
 They just bend over and pick it up.
 Youth don’t sweat the small stuff –- why should you?
 Social and family pressure convinces you the home you’ve lived in all your life is now “too much” for you.
 So you move to a retirement community where you not only enjoy the comfort and camaraderie of peers, but you are also vulnerable to the reality of the Grim Reaper who manifests himself in an abnormal concentration of sickness, depression, and death.

-Here’s the good news: In spite of the pull of tradition and social expectations, the Baby Boomer Generation are beginning to opt-out of the traditional aging process, refusing to slow down, fall into line, give up, and drop out.
+Here’s the good news: In spite of the pull of tradition and social expectations, the Baby Boomer Generation is beginning to opt out of the traditional aging process, refusing to slow down, fall into line, give up, and drop out.
 Unfortunately, examples of inspiring mature lives too often remain hidden.
 When brought to light, we exclaim in astonishment, “Isn’t she wonderful for her age,” or “Isn’t it amazing what he is still doing?”

 The expression of amazement for age-related competence is patronizing.
 The ability should be valued for what it is, without reference to chronological age.
 That point will be reached when more influential and outspoken mature role models come out of the “old age” closet and show, if not flaunt, what they and others are capable of accomplishing.
 Chronological age.